We invite applications from students aged 16+. Our course may also meet the needs of mature students up to 21 years.

-A voluntary studio fee will be requested from all students as a contribution towards the cost of course resources.
-In addition, students are required to provide practical clothing for classes – you’ll be expected to wear theatre blacks for all practical lessons.
+In addition, students are required to provide practical clothing for classes.
+You’ll be expected to wear theatre blacks for all practical lessons.

-Bursary support is available to help cover associated course costs.
+Bursary support is also available to help cover associated course costs.

 *Larger-scale trips may incur additional costs, but these trips are voluntary and bursaries are available.